dotnet/designs/accepted/2020/cbor/cbor.md

 #### Maps (Major type 5)

-Map data items can be thought of as JSON objects, however unlike JSON keys can be of any major type.
+Map data items can be thought of as JSON objects, with the main difference that keys can be of any major type.
+Key/value data items are written sequentially, and it is the responsibility of the caller to track if the next write is either a key or a value.
 CBOR maps can either be definite or indefinite-length.

 ```C#
 public partial class CborWriter